jeng-1/fxbot/fxbot/README.md

 ### 6. Set Up Custom Emojis (Optional)

 The bot uses custom Discord emojis for dungeon portals, keys, and runes.
-Upload these to your server and update the emoji IDs in `data/raidDungeons.js`.
+Upload these to the both using the developer portal and update the emoji IDs in `data/raidDungeons.js`.

 ## Running the Bot